jules2689/trudeau/trudeau/2020-04-17/pre_news.md

 The second big ask, particularly from industry, is around liquidity for producers that have had to shelve capital projects, for example, or are trying to keep employees on the payroll.
 There is the wage subsidy that they can access, but they also asked for help with liquidity.
 It will be interesting to see that part of the announcement.
-There are indications so far that there this won't necessarily be, you know, a big package targeted specifically at the oil sector, that there is also an announcement coming from the Prime Minister that would be aimed at helping people WHO the CERB or the  business loan have missed and we have certainly heard from a lot of those people.
+There are indications so far that there this won't necessarily be, you know, a big package targeted specifically at the oil sector, that there is also an announcement coming from the Prime Minister that would be aimed at helping people who the CERB or the  business loan have missed and we have certainly heard from a lot of those people.
 Think of some musicians, for example, or others in the culture sector.
 That kind of thing.
 I'm going to be looking to see what announcement that involves but there are people looking for sector-specific help and to what degree will this announcement address that.